BYLAWS of the CALIFORNIA DEMOCRATIC PARTY

 c) PROVISION FOR VOTER ASSISTANCE.
 Except in cases of voter aid and assistance, no member shall credential, obtain a ballot or deposit a vote for another member.
 In cases of voter aide, a form shall be filled out by the aide indicating who they are and which member they are assisting.

 a) MEMBERS IN GOOD STANDING AREA 1 The Credentialing Officers or Assistant Credentialing Officer and the Ballot Official or Assistant Ballot Official will sit side by side.
-The Credentialing officer will check the official roster, hand the credential to the Member, and observe that the Member signs the back of the card.
+The Credentialing officer will check the official roster and hand the credential to the Member.
 The Member will then show the card to the Ballot Official and receive a ballot.

 b) OTHERS WHO NEED TO PAY DUES AREA 2 The Dues Collector/Treasurer or Assistant Dues Collector, and the Ballot Official or Assistant Ballot Official will sit together in this area.
 Potential members will begin in the Dues Collector/Treasurer line and at least 7 people at a time will be given clip boards with forms to fill in.
 The Dues Collector will review the form and collect the dues.
 The Enrollment Official shall verify eligibility for enrollment, collect and deposit member dues into a metal lock box; and accept written statements of economic hardship, legal or other objective impediments to payment of dues.
-The Enrollment Official shall: 1) update and keep current the member roster, with new enrollees’ names or members paying dues at the door; 2) print the name and DSCC delegate affidavit number and, or voter registration number as proof of Democratic Party membership, and 3) print the amount of payment and the date of enrollment on the roster.
-4) The Member will then show the card to the Ballot Official and receive a ballot.
+The Enrollment Official shall: 1) update and keep current the member roster, with new enrollees’ names or members paying dues at the door; 2) print the amount of payment and the date of enrollment on the roster.
+3) The Member will then show the card to the Ballot Official and receive a ballot.

 C: CLOSING ENROLLMENT.
 When the enrollment of all desiring to pay dues are processed, the Enrollment Official and Treasurer count the contents of the dues box, verify the total against the enrollment forms received, sign and date a tally slip and deliver the slip, forms and funds to the Treasurer prior to close of the meeting.